Service Requests

 Request to Service Workflow

-When you create a Service Request, Nordvest automatically creates a linked Service:
+When you create a Service Request, NORDVEST automatically creates a linked Service — no extra steps needed:

-1. Request Created — Logged when the call comes in; a Service is created immediately
+1. Request Created — You log the call, a Service is created immediately

-3. Work Performed — Technician completes the job and records what was done
+2. Work Performed — The technician heads out and records what was done

 4. Service Closed — Work is reviewed and finalized; the request closes automatically